kartikynwa/mpv-jellyfin/README.md

   - Loading of images
   - `use_playlist` configuration
 3. Add playback start, stop and progress reporting
+4. Add ability to resume playback
+  - Select item with `Space` rather than the arrow keys to resume playback
+  - Select item with arrow keys to start from the beginning
-4. Add Windows support
+5. Add Windows support
   - Still needs the curl binary
   - I recommend installing it via scoop or something similar
-5. Use `mp.input` instead of external dependency when using search
+6. Use `mp.input` instead of external dependency when using search
   - TODO: Fix jank when returning from search output to normal menu
-6. Formatted the code using stylua
+7. Formatted the code using stylua

 ## Credit